Harry Lester Stancil

 Laura was an exceptional manager and a good cook.
 She took almost nothing and transformed it into a good meal.

 Lester stayed in Arizona with his Uncle Herb and Aunt Lil Stancil in Winslow, Arizona.
-They had three daughters; Patricia, Beverly and Barbara.
+They had three daughters: Patricia, Beverly, and Barbara.
 Herb worked for TWA.

 Ralph and Ethel Stancil stopped by for a short visit in January 1936.
 Ralph took several photographs.
 They were moving to Florida and traveling by Greyhound bus.
-Ralph's custom saddle, made by The Porter Saddle Company in Phoenix, Ariz., and 3 dogs were shipped by rail to Florida.
+Ralph's custom saddle, made by The Porter Saddle Company in Phoenix, Ariz., and three dogs were shipped by rail to Florida.

 Josiah and Minnie were grieved after tragic Harry's death.
-They both loved Harry, Laura and the children.
+They both loved Harry, Laura, and the children.
 Josiah often said what he thought.
 He remarked to the family after Harry's death that he'd give Laura to Herbert if he could.

 In 1938, three years after the death of Harry and Chuck in a drowning accident, Eleanor Christine "Laura" Eyler Sayer Stancil still lived at 113 Victoria Road, Burlingame, Calif.
-Children living in Burlingame were: Harry Lester Jr., Joseph "Joe" Elijah, Elizabeth "Betty" Jean, Eleanor Joyce and Harriet Edwina.
+Children living in Burlingame were: Harry Lester Jr., Joseph "Joe" Elijah, Elizabeth "Betty" Jean, Eleanor Joyce, and Harriet Edwina.
 Laura was listed in the voter registration as a Republican and a housewife.

-Laura, a trained nurse decided to move her family up to mountainous northern California.
+Laura, a trained nurse, decided to move her family up to mountainous northern California.
 They settled in the small town of Placerville.
 Laura made a home there in the mountains.
 Laura moved her bed outside for the summer.
 She had several cabins for frequent guests.
-She kept a record of her children and grandchildren's growth with marks, names and dates recorded on her bedroom door.
+She kept a record of her children and grandchildren's growth with marks, names, and dates recorded on her bedroom door.

-Five year old Harriet loved to ride with a neighbor who drove up almost daily to get water from Laura's.
-One day the neighbor didn't see Harriet and did not pick her up, unfortunately somehow Harriet tried to catch up with him as he left.
+Five-year-old Harriet loved to ride with a neighbor who drove up almost daily to get water from Laura's.
+One day, the neighbor didn't see Harriet and did not pick her up.
+Unfortunately, somehow Harriet tried to catch up with him as he left.
 She was run over and killed on Oct.
 3, 1941.

 George Ralph Stancil with Laura Stancil Bishop in California in August 1981.